daizhengxue/matic-docs/docs/supernets/operate/deploy/genesis.md

 > There is also an `--owner` flag only applicable for mintable native tokens and designates the account that has the permission to mint and burn tokens, in addition to the predicate.

 For example, the following command creates a native token named `MyToken` with the symbol `MTK`, `18` decimal places, and a total supply of `1,000,000` tokens.
 It also premines `1,000` tokens to the account at address `0x61324166B0202DB1E7502924326262274Fa4358F`.
+Additionally, it sets the owner of the mintable token to be the account at address `0x8eD7e2F79157F7DA803c3f4fb8E5eB3A571758c9`.

 <details>
 <summary>Example ↓</summary>